MichaelCurrin/learn-to-code/Scripting languages/JavaScript/wat.md

 Thrown:
 ReferenceError: number is not defined

 > Number // But this is a thing.
-But its a function, not a class.
+But it is a function, not a class.
 [Function: Number]
 ```